Is the Maldives really overrated? The myth of one-size-fits-all (Saturday Selection)

 Le Meridien Maldives Overwater Bungalow Deck Sunrise View

-Would I take a family there?
+Would I take a family to the Maldives?
 Probably not.
 Would I go there if I only had one week of vacation?
 Probably not.
 If I wasn’t a fan of water activity and beach vacations, I think it might be a version of hell.
 Although Greg and Nick had a great time, they weren’t exactly gung-ho about making the effort to return.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.